blakecduncan/alchemy-privy/README.md

 ### `useAlchemyClient()`

 Hook that returns a memoized `SmartWalletClient` instance.
+The client is cached at the module level and shared across all components that use this hook.

 **Returns:**